laravel/vapor-docs/1.0/projects/environments.md

 ### Customizing The Maintenance Mode Screen

 You may customize the maintenance mode splash screen for your application by placing a `503.html` file in your application's root directory.
+In addition, you may also place a `503.json` file in your application's root directory for requests asking for JSON responses.

 ## Commands